Homotopy theory of curved operads and curved algebras: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Mathieu Anel, Joey Hirsh, Brice Le Grignou, Damien Lejay, Victor Roca Lucio, Massimo Pippi, Joseph Tapia, Bertrand To\"en, and Bruno Vallette for useful discussions and for sharing early drafts of related work with us.
+We would like to thank Mathieu Anel, Joey Hirsh, Brice Le Grignou, Damien Lejay, Victor Roca Lucio, Massimo Pippi, Joseph Tapia, Bertrand To\"en, Bruno Vallette and Sinan Yalin for useful discussions and for sharing early drafts of related work with us.
+The first author also thanks Damien Calaque, Ricardo Campos and Joost Nuiten for a discussion about their recent preprint \cite{CCN21} that helped improve a revision of this article.